rust-lang/reference/src/expressions/method-call-expr.md

 If a step is reached where there is more than one possible method, such as where generic methods or traits are considered the same, then it is a compiler error.
 These cases require a [disambiguating function call syntax] for method and function invocation.

+As well as emitting methods for multiple candidates within a given step, an additional search may be performed to look for specific cases where an outer (smart pointer) type may have a method that shadows or overrides a method on its referent.
+This process is performed if we are about to return a method identified by a by-value step; a search is then performed for a matching by-reference methods deeper along the chain of contributing types with an identical `self` type.
+This extra search is also performed if we are about to return a method from a `&T` pick; error are emitted if a `&mut T` method would be shadowed.

 > **Edition differences**: Before the 2021 edition, during the search for visible methods, if the candidate receiver type is an [array type], methods provided by the standard library [`IntoIterator`] trait are ignored.
 >